Nissan Laurel: Seventh generation (C34; 1993)

-In May 1993 an RB20E-engined Club S was added, as the 2.5-only Club S was not a strong seller.
-In July and August 1993 special editions were launched to celebrate Nissan's 60th anniversary, the Medalist S 60th Anniversary and the Club SJ 60th Anniversary respectively.
+In May 1993, an RB20E-engined Club S was added, as the 2.5-only Club S was not a strong seller.
+In July and August 1993, special editions were launched to celebrate Nissan's 60th anniversary, the Medalist S 60th Anniversary, and the Club SJ 60th Anniversary, respectively.

 January 1994 saw a mid-life facelift for the C34 Laurel.
-Medalist versions received a center grille finisher, while the Club S received a sportier looking grille and an exclusive front bumper design, necessitating other minor changes around the front end.
+Medalist versions received a center grille finisher, while the Club S received a sportier-looking grille and an exclusive front bumper design, necessitating other minor changes around the front end.
 Medalist and Club S specifications were more differentiated than before.
 The Club S also received a new engine, the turbocharged 24-valve DOHC RB25DET straight-six, while the 24-valve RB20DE model was discontinued.
 The turbo version received a four-speed automatic, as the engine produces too much torque for the five-speed JATCO RE5R01A.

-The new Club S Type X was a more expensive version, while the regular Club S received a few downgrades, such as a Premium Tricot interior rather than the earlier Ultrasuede which was now only a cost option on the Type X. The Medalist J and the basic Grand Cruise model were replaced by the Medalist L and the Grand Saloon.
-Minor cost cutting led to Medalists using wheel trims shared with other Nissan automobiles, while the stereo head was changed from a Laurel-only dedicated size to a single DIN regular format.
+The new Club S Type X was a more expensive version.
+At the same time, the regular Club S received a few downgrades, such as a Premium Tricot interior rather than the earlier Ultrasuede, which was now only a cost option on the Type X. The Medalist J and the basic Grand Cruise model was replaced by the Medalist L and the Grand Saloon.
+Minor cost-cutting led to Medalists using wheel trims shared with other Nissan automobiles.
+At the same time, the stereo head was changed from a Laurel-only dedicated size to a single DIN regular format.

-The Laurel underwent a minor change in September 1994, with a significant rear end redesign.
-Front end design remained largely untouched, while a driver's SRS airbag became standard fitment across the board.
-New was the first four-wheel-drive Laurel, and a Medalist Turbo model.
-The Medalist Turbo received the same sporty-looking front end as the Club S. In January 1995 a new well-equipped submodel appeared, the Club S Selection.
-In September 1995 another special edition appeared, the 20E-engined Medalist Dual Limited.
+The Laurel underwent a minor change in September 1994, with a significant rear-end redesign.
+Front-end design remained largely untouched, while a driver's SRS airbag became standard fitment.
+New was the first four-wheel-drive Laurel and a Medalist Turbo model.
+The Medalist Turbo received the same sporty-looking front end as the Club S. In January 1995, a new, well-equipped Club S Selection was introduced.
+In September 1995, another special edition appeared, the 20E-engined Medalist Dual Limited.

 A final update took place in May 1996.
-The steering wheel design was changed and a passenger airbag became standard.
-More special editions also appeared, in the form of the "Cellencia" which received dedicated seat fabric and a unique grille, as well as tinted window glass.
-In February 1997, the ABS-equipped Cellencia SV and Cellencia Medalist SV appeared.
-Production ended in May 1997 with sales continuing from stock until the eighth generation Laurel replaced it.
+The steering wheel design was changed, and a passenger airbag became standard.
+More special editions also appeared in the form of the "Celencia," which received dedicated seat fabric, a unique grille, and tinted window glass.
+In February 1997, the ABS-equipped Celencia SV and Celencia Medalist SV appeared.
+Production ended in May 1997, with sales continuing from stock until the eighth generation Laurel replaced it.